shidel/FDI/README.md

         FMEDIA      = Is the path to the FreeDOS installation packages.

-        FPBIN       = Set in FPINS600 and points to list of binary packages to be installed.
+        FPKGS       = Set in FPINS600 and points to list of binary packages to be installed.

-        FPSRC       = Set in FPINS600 and points to list of source packages to be installed.

-        FDUALP      = By default is empty.
-But, set it to y if sources and binaries are contained in a single package.

         FSCAN       = Used to determine if all drives should be scanned during the actual installation to run additional installers.